Theresa Hak Kyung Cha: Online public portraits

 Only one real photo of Cha circulates online.
 Cha has long hair and wears a black turtleneck and tight jeans.
 She is in profile, staring out the window of her Berkeley apartment in a studied pose.
 While this picture is used as her official photo, most readers imagine Bernadette when they think they're imagining Cha."

+Further, it is even less noted that Cha herself does appear, for one second, in Permutations at 11:18.
+It is also not known who is depicted in the clips of the back of a person's head, with long straight black hair, that run throughout the film.
+There is a recurring cut/splice in these clips that suggests it is either two shots of the back of Bernadette's head, or one shot each of the back of Bernadette's and Theresa's heads, spliced together.